-Plus my Holiday Gift to you with every order for starter--A FREE Plastic Dough Divider-Scraper!
+Plus my gift to you with every order for starter--A FREE Plastic Dough Divider-Scraper!

-$11.99 with Free Shipping, Free Unlimited Tech Support and 16-Page Instruction Booklet
+$11.99 with Free Shipping, Free Unlimited Tech Support and 18-Page Instruction Booklet

 You can make that crusty flavorful San Francisco Sourdough Bread in your own kitchen--I promise!
 With the San Francisco sourdough starter, my detailed instruction booklet that comes with every order and my free unlimited tech support, you CANNOT fail!
 Your family and friends will not believe you baked this beautiful artisan sourdough bread yourself.

 San Francisco Sourdough bread is made with wild yeast instead of packaged baker's yeast.
 The San Francisco sour dough starter that you will receive is made up of a tiny amount of flour, the live wild yeast organisms, and another live organism called a lactobacillus, which is what creates the sour flavor in your sourdough bread.
 If you'll follow the detailed instructions in the printed booklet you receive with your sourdough starter, you will not only make your own homemade sourdough bread, you'll have fun doing it.
 The San Francisco sour dough starter also makes wonderful pancakes and waffles too.
 Take a look at the sourdough recipes on the Recipes page.
 By the way, shipping for the Sourdough Starter to Western Europe, Canada & Australia, and most other places in the world adds only $4--a real deal!.